Licensed Mental Health Certification | ONLINE

 - Earned a degree

 - Completed any program prerequisite (regardless of number of credit hours)

 - Completed courses for which candidates are applying for transfer credit

 - A graduate GPA of 3.5 or above (if GPA between 3.0–3.5, candidate may be admitted conditionally upon approval of department).

-This class will provide an overview of community agency counseling, the role of the counselor in communities, prevention, outreach, systemic issues, multicultural issues in community agency counseling, advocacy and social change, and service delivery programs.
-The course will also focus on the application of community counseling theories and problem solving within the community and agency setting.
+Contextual Dimensions of Mental Health Counseling (ED 679) Spring only--Provides an analysis of community agency counseling, the role of the counselor in communities, prevention, outreach, systemic issues, advocacy and social change, and service delivery programs.
+This course focuses on the application of community counseling theories and program development within the community and agency setting.

 Note: Depending on demand, the LMHC classes may add additional sections.

 This program provides a pathway to the LMHC license, which is administered by the Indiana Professional License Agency (IPLA) Behavioral Health and Human Service Board.
 Please refer to the IPLA for details about the LMHC requirements: https://www.in.gov/pla/social.htm